pidge1014/SRD20.Path.V.1.5/Races.md

 - **Eye for Opportunity**: Constantly facing the rough edges of two societies, some half-elves develop a knack for finding overlooked opportunities.
 They gain a +1 [racial bonus](https://www.d20pfsrd.com/basics-ability-scores/glossary#TOC-Racial-Bonus) on [attacks of opportunity](https://www.d20pfsrd.com/gamemastering/combat#TOC-Attacks-of-Opportunity).
 - **Inspire Imitation**: Whenever a [half-elf](https://www.d20pfsrd.com/races/core-races/half-elf) succeeds at a skill check, she can inspire imitators as a [swift action](https://www.d20pfsrd.com/gamemastering/combat#TOC-Swift-Actions).
 Any ally within 30 feet who witnesses the successful check and attempts the same check within the next minute gains a +2 bonus on the check as if from the [aid another](https://www.d20pfsrd.com/gamemastering/combat#TOC-Aid-Another) action.
 - **Integrated**: Many half-elves are skilled in the art of ingratiating themselves into a community as if they were natives.
 Half-elves with this racial trait gain a +1 bonus on [Bluff](https://www.d20pfsrd.com/skills/bluff), [Disguise](https://www.d20pfsrd.com/skills/disguise), and [Knowledge](https://www.d20pfsrd.com/skills/knowledge) (local) checks.
+- **Half Elf, Quintessential (10CP)**:  You personify the adaptabily of your species.
+Gain a bonus feat at level 1.
+You may select a 3rd favored class.
 - **Multidisciplined(6 CP)**: Born to two races, half-elves have a knack for combining different magical traditions.
 If a half-elf with this racial trait has spellcasting abilities from at least two different classes, the effects of spells she casts from all her classes are calculated as though her [caster level](https://www.d20pfsrd.com/magic#TOC-Caster-Level) were 1 level higher, to a maximum of her character level
 - **Reflexive Improvisation**: Half-elves raised among [elves](https://www.d20pfsrd.com/races/core-races/elf) often stumble unprepared into each new stage of life because their elven relatives are unaccustomed to the speed of their maturation.
 They gain a +2 [racial bonus](https://www.d20pfsrd.com/basics-ability-scores/glossary#TOC-Racial-Bonus) on untrained skill checks
 - **Round Ears**: Sometimes half-elves are born with no obvious elven features.
 Their parents may even be [humans](https://www.d20pfsrd.com/races/core-races/human/) with only faint traces of elven blood.
 They gain the [human’s](https://www.d20pfsrd.com/races/core-races/human/) skilled racial trait.
 In addition, they receive a +4 [racial bonus](https://www.d20pfsrd.com/basics-ability-scores/glossary#TOC-Racial-Bonus) on [Disguise](https://www.d20pfsrd.com/skills/disguise) checks to appear [human](https://www.d20pfsrd.com/races/core-races/human).